Based on a true experience

 I noticed two strategically placed Laotian army tanks and several soldiers scattered along the corridor.
 Across from them was the Thai army, even more heavily armed than the Laotian forces.

-Immediately after the last person passed through, they put a large padlock on the gate, closed the door, and at that moment, around 2:00 p.m, that gate never opened again until two years later.
+Immediately after the last person passed through, they put a large padlock on the gate, closed the door, and at that moment, around 2:00 p.m., the gate was closed and will never be opened again for two years.